 Money had to allow people to transport the value it represented over space, taking it with them.
 For example, when they travelled.
 These monetary objects also had to allow people to store value over time.
-It had to enable them to save up the value for a time when they would need it more.
+It had to store value for when you might need it in the future.